-- A14.
+- A16.
 The auditor is subject to relevant ethical requirements, including those pertaining to independence, relating to financial statement audit engagements.
-Relevant ethical requirements ordinarily comprise Parts A and B of the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants (IESBA Code) related to an audit of financial statements together with national requirements that are more restrictive. - A14-1.
-Auditors in the UK and Ireland are subject to ethical requirements from two sources: the APB Ethical Standards for Auditors concerning the integrity, objectivity and independence of the auditor, and the ethical pronouncements established by the auditor's relevant professional body.
-The APB is not aware of any significant instances where the relevant parts of the IESBA Code of Ethics are more restrictive than the APB Ethical Standards for Auditors. - A15.
+Relevant ethical requirements ordinarily comprise Parts A and B of the International Ethics Standards Board of Accountants' Code of Ethics for Professional Accountants (the IESBA Code) related to an audit of financial statements together with national requirements that are more restrictive.

+- A16-1.
+In the UK, auditors are subject to ethical requirements from two sources: the FRC's Ethical Standard concerning the integrity, objectivity and independence of the auditor, and the ethical pronouncements established by the auditor's relevant professional body.

+- A17.
 Part A of the IESBA Code establishes the fundamental principles of professional ethics relevant to the auditor when conducting an audit of financial statements and provides a conceptual framework for applying those principles.
 The fundamental principles with which the auditor is required to comply by the IESBA Code are:

+- (a) Integrity;

+- (b) Objectivity;

+- (c) Professional competence and due care;

+- (d) Confidentiality; and

+- (e) Professional behavior.